duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 ## Indicate our Callback Function

-In most cases, API's allow for a "callback" parameter, which usually look like this:
+In most cases, APIs allow for a "callback" parameter, which usually look like this:

 ```perl
 http://www.api.awesome.com/?q=<search_term>&callback=<function_name>